A Guide to the Leasing Process at Harrison Apartments:

 Students who are not able to get a cosigner may still apply to Harrison Apartments.
 Any applicant without a cosigner will be accepted at our discretion.
 The applicant must pay the last three (3) installments of their lease in advance before spring semester of the current year ends.
 Applicant must also provide copy of their I-20 if applicable.

 If you pick an individual lease, you are basically renting out either a studio or 1 bedroom apartment or a single bedroom in a larger apartment.
 You will share the living areas like the kitchen, bathroom and living room with either roommates that you pick yourself or roommates that we match up for you.
 You are only responsible for your rental amount, not that of your roommates.
 If they default on their payments, you are not held liable in any way.
-Individual liability leases are slightly more expensive at $20 a month per person more than joint liability contracts.
+Individual liability leases can be slightly more expensive than when dividing joint liability contracts evenly.
 Harrison also reserves the right to place someone of our discretion into an empty room in the situation of a lease default on an individual lease without the consent of the other roommates.